HiassofT/MyPicoDOS/README.txt

 bypasses the SIO routine of the OS and accesses the SIO bus directly.
 If you are using a harddisk interface (like MyIDE, KMK/JZ, BlackBox etc), you won't be able to access your harddrive unless you disable the builtin highspeed SIO code.

-If you are using an emulator (like Atari800), loading speed will be drastically reduced if the highspeed SIO code is enabled or accessing a disk might even fail completely.
+If you are using an emulator (like Atari800), you may experience problems with disk images larger than 32768 sectors if highspeed SIO is enabled.
+This is due to the incomplete POKEY emulation in most Atari emulators.
+The highspeed code misdetects the drive as a "1050 Turbo" and then sets bit 7 of DAUX2 to indicate highspeed transmission.
+This is no problem if the image has less than 32768 sectors, in this case the emulator reports an error and MyPicoDos switches back to standard OS SIO.
+But if the image has more than 32768 sectors, the emulator will happily return the wrong sector (for example sector 33128 instead of 360).

 Most emulators patch the OS ROM so that accessing a disk drive will be a lot faster.
 In this case, disable highspeed SIO to get the full speed.

-Both the "HighSpeed default off" and "HighSpeed default auto" versions are identically, except for a single byte which selects the default highspeed setting at startup.
-You may later enable or disable the highspeed SIO code manually from within MyPicoDos.

-If you plan to use MyPicoDos primarily with an harddisk drive or on a PC emulator, use the "HighSpeed default off" version - you may lateron enable highspeed SIO code in case you want to access a real floppy drive in high speed.

 Another drawback of the builtin highspeed SIO code is that it needs some 550 bytes of memory (exactly: $0935-$0B60).
 If you want to load